valeriafloral/Abies_foliar_mycobiome/README.md

 ### `/parkinsonlabtutorial`

 This folder was made to follow the [Parkinson's Lab tutorial](https://github.com/ParkinsonLab/Metatranscriptome-Workshop).
 Some of tutorial steps are gonna be used in this work.
 This folder will be deleted once the scripts are fully adapted.
+The tutorial has a README file that explain each step of the analysis, but it is not finished yet.
+The `/bin` folder has the phyton (made by the author) and adapted shell scripts.
+In the `/metadata` folder there are the *trimmomatic* reports.

 ### `/data`